 We’ll soon trash Number Five.

 The joke about “seven” and “five” related to the address, 5-7 St Helen’s Place.
-Whereas Z/Yen's original (smaller) offices had been accessed through the door of No 7, this new expanded space was at the No 5 end of the 5-7 St Helen's Place building.
+Whereas Z/Yen's original (basement) offices had been underneath and accessed through the door of No 7, the this new expanded space was at the No 5 end of the 5-7 St Helen's Place building.
 That site is, latterly, The Leathersellers' Hall.
 Z/Yen occupied one or other part of 5-7 St Helen's Place for 16 years, between 1995 and 2011.
+This song was recycled in 2006 from the original year 2000, when we made an earlier move within the building.

 This was a particularly special seasonal event in Soho.
 Ian's write up explains how it came about - click here.